Muukid/muGraphics/README.md

 ```

+This function allows the user to set their desired pixel format.
+This means that the user can disable depth testing by not including any depth bits (assuming that their pixel format is chosen as desired).

 > The macro `mu_graphic_create_window` is the non-result-checking equivalent, and the macro `mu_graphic_create_window_` is the result-checking equivalent.

 ### Get window